ray-project/ray/doc/source/rllib-concepts.rst

  2. ``ConcatBatches``: The experiences are concatenated into one batch for training.
  3. ``TrainOneStep``: Take a gradient step with respect to the policy loss, and update the worker weights.

-In code, this dataflow can be expressed as the following execution plan:
+In code, this dataflow can be expressed as the following execution plan, which is a simple function that can be passed to ``build_trainer`` to define a new algorithm.
+It takes in a ``WorkerSet`` and config, and returns an iterator over training results:

 .. code-block:: python

-    def execution_plan(workers: List[RolloutWorker], config: TrainerConfigDict):
+    def execution_plan(workers: WorkerSet, config: TrainerConfigDict):
         # type: LocalIterator[SampleBatchType]
         rollouts = ParallelRollouts(workers, mode="bulk_sync")